 Before registering for specific courses, you must see an advisor.
 At this meeting, you will discuss course options, prerequisites, major requirements, general education requirements, and academic progress.
 Your advisor will endeavor to help you meet your individual needs and time schedule prior to arranging a definite program.
 You will work with your advisor in an atmosphere of partnership.
-It is critical to make an early appointment for academic advisement if you wish to build a schedule which reflects your needs.
+It is critical to

 The University stresses the importance of the academic advising function.
 Insistence on receipt of college and high school transcripts and ACT or SAT scores prior to admission serves not only to determine admission but also provides information upon which to base program decisions.
 You and your advisor may use these scores to determine the level of difficulty of your courses or if you should attempt to proficiency some courses through institutional exams or College Level Examination Program (CLEP).